ThivRajan/React-Plate/README.md

-# Fire Plate
+# Boiling Plate

-This project is meant to be used as a template for TypeScript React apps using Firebase.
+This project branch is meant to be used as a template for TypeScript React apps using Firebase, routing & state management (via hooks).
+This branch is the combination of the boilerplates of all the other branches (state, firebase & routing).
 See all the branches for other React boilerplates.

-## Getting Started with Fire Plate
+## Getting Started with Boiling Plate

 To use this template for your own project, you should update the following: